psychemedia/island-storynotes/godshill_to_do.md

 " Poor soldiers ! very likely they were brave fellows, with all their faults."
 " They might be so.
 I like bravery, but I had much rather see it employed in saving life, than in destroying it.
-I met with some lines yesterday thatmuchpleasedme.
-Theywerescrawledbya prisoner on his dungeon walls, and if he really were a Christian and a patriot, they do him credit they were as follows :
+I met with some lines yesterday that much pleased me.
+They were scrawled by a prisoner on his dungeon walls, and if he really were a Christian and a patriot, they do him credit they were as follows :
 I boast no courage on the battle field,
 Where hostile troops iinmix in horrid fray